Aliases for BUB1 Gene

 This gene encodes a serine/threonine-protein kinase that play a central role in mitosis.
 The encoded protein functions in part by phosphorylating members of the mitotic checkpoint complex and activating the spindle checkpoint.
 This protein also plays a role in inhibiting the activation of the anaphase promoting complex/cyclosome.
 This protein may also function in the DNA damage response.
 Mutations in this gene have been associated with aneuploidy and several forms of cancer.
 Alternate splicing results in multiple transcript variants. [provided by RefSeq, Jul 2013]

 GeneCards Summary for BUB1 Gene

 BUB1 (BUB1 Mitotic Checkpoint Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with BUB1 include colorectal cancer and mosaic variegated aneuploidy syndrome.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
+Diseases associated with BUB1 include Colorectal Cancer and Mosaic Variegated Aneuploidy Syndrome.
+Among its related pathways are Cell Cycle, Mitotic and Aurora B signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.
 An important paralog of this gene is BUB1B.